18kimn/blog/src/routes/[postType]/writing/modules-pattern-r/index.md

 But this pattern offers more reproducible code with two
 items: scoped environments and pipe-able code.
-Let's take a look at a contrived example of how a novice programmer might write code with and without the tidyverse:
+Let's take a look at a contrived example of how a programmer might write code with and without the tidyverse:

 ```r
 dta <- read.csv("path_to_data.csv")